 What is this test?

 A factor X test is a blood test that checks for a deficiency in a protein in the blood called factor X. This protein helps with clotting.
 Your body has a number of protein clotting factors.
-They are identified by Roman numerals (factor I and factor II, for example).
-A deficiency of factor X in the blood is very rare, affecting about one person in 1 million.
+They are identified by Roman numerals.
+A deficiency of factor X in the blood is a rare bleeding disorder.
+It affects about 1 person in 1 million.
 When it occurs, it can lead to abnormal or excessive bleeding.

 Why do I need this test?

 If you have unexplained or excessive bleeding, it may mean your blood is not clotting properly.
-You might have a deficiency in one of the clotting factors, such as factor X. Your doctor may run a blood test to check for the presence and function of the individual factors to find out whether you have a deficiency.
+You might have a deficiency in one of the clotting factors, such as factor X. Your healthcare provider may run a blood test to check for the presence and function of each of the factors to find out whether you have a deficiency.

 In rare cases, you inherit a factor X deficiency from your parents.
-You can also acquire a factor X deficiency if you have liver disease or a vitamin K deficiency or if you are being treated with the drug warfarin.
+You can also get a factor X deficiency if you have liver disease or a vitamin K deficiency.
+You can also get it if you are being treated with the medicine warfarin.

 What other tests might I have along with this test?

-Your doctor might also order tests to check for deficiencies in other clotting factors.
+Your healthcare provider might also order tests to check for deficiencies in other clotting factors.

 What do my test results mean?

 In a test of your clotting factors, the results are typically presented as a percentage.
-If you get a result of 100 percent, that means your factor X is at 100 percent of its normal value.
+If you get a result of 100%, that means your factor X is at 100% of its normal value.
 You will be told that you have a normal test result.
-Numbers lower than 100 percent indicate low levels of factor X. Some people affected with factor X deficiency have levels as low as 1 percent.
+Numbers lower than 100% mean low levels of factor X. Some people affected with factor X deficiency have levels as low as 1%.